Enjection/ydb/ydb/docs/en/core/maintenance/manual/backup-collections.md

 # Backup Collections Operations

 This guide covers all practical operations for creating, managing, and restoring from backup collections.
 For conceptual information, see [Backup collections concepts](../../concepts/backup-collections.md).
-For complete command syntax, see the [YQL syntax reference](../../yql/reference/syntax/backup-collections.md).

 ## Creating backup collections {#creating-collections}